James Bailey (darts player)

-James Bailey (born 22 October 1969, in Melbourne) is an Australian professional darts player who plays in the Professional Darts Corporation events.
+James Bailey (born 22 October 1969) is an Australian professional darts player who plays in Professional Darts Corporation (PDC) events.

 Career

-In 2018, he won back-to-back events on the DPA Tour in St Clair, defeating Steve MacArthur in both finals.
+In 2018, Bailey won back-to-back events on the DPA Tour in St Clair, defeating Steve MacArthur in both finals.

 Bailey qualified for the 2018 Melbourne Darts Masters, where he would lose 6–2 to Gary Anderson.

 Later in the year, he won the Oceanic Masters final against Tim Pusey to qualify for the 2019 PDC World Darts Championship.

-In his First Round match against Steve Lennon from Ireland he won four legs before losing 3–0.
+In his first-round match against Steve Lennon from Ireland, Bailey won four legs before losing 3–0.